jcollard/VibeDC/GDD/GameView/GameViewFeatureOverview.md

 **Steps:**

 1. **Update EventProcessor to use GameView state**
-   - Accept `globalVariables` from GameView
-   - Accept `triggeredEventIds` from GameView
+   - Accept `gameState` from GameView (already has globalVariables, triggeredEventIds)
-   - Return updated state after processing events
+   - Return updated GameState after processing events

-2. **Add global variable actions**
-   - Support `SetVariable` action
-   - Support `IncrementVariable` action
-   - Support conditional events based on variables

-3. **Update GameView to pass event state**
+2. **Update GameView to pass event state**
-   - Pass `globalVariables` to FirstPersonView
-   - Pass `triggeredEventIds` to FirstPersonView
+   - Pass `gameState` to FirstPersonView
    - Update state when events are processed

-4. **Add event state serialization**
+3. **Add event state serialization**
    - Serialize `Map<string, any>` to array
    - Serialize `Set<string>` to array
    - Deserialize on load